Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Using Location-Allocation Analysis to Find the Ideal Improved Fire Station </h3>

-<p> To find the volunteer fire station that, after an upgrade, would best improves the current fire service, the underlying population demand for each fire station needs to be analyzed.
-This can best be accomplished using location-allocation analysis, which is an algorithm that finds an optimal facility location given a set of demand points.
-Location-allocation analysis will be applied to the current fire stations in Warren County to see which volunteer stations outside the current fire service experience the most population demand.
-Table 6 below displays the parameters and setup for the location-allocation analysis layer. </p>
+<p> To find the volunteer fire station that would best improve the current fire service after an upgrade, the underlying population demand for each fire station needs to be analyzed.
+This can best be accomplished using location-allocation analysis, which is an algorithm that identifies an optimal facility location given a set of demand points.
+Location-allocation analysis will be applied to the current fire stations in Warren County to determine which volunteer stations outside the current fire service experience the highest population demand.
+The parameters and setup for the location-allocation analysis layer are displayed in Table 6 below. </p>

 <table> <caption> Table 6.
 Parameters for Location-Allocation Analysis </caption>
 <thead>